Thank you for your interest in a career with the Investigative Services Branch

 Current and future student employees of the National Park Service may find a wealth of helpful information at the NPS Student Employees social media page.
 This network is a student-focused Employee Resource Group that aims to foster idea sharing and professional development for current and future students employed by the National Park Service.
-Comprised of student employees, hiring officials, and other advocates from all seven NPS regions, the network acts as a liaison between hiring officials, human resources, and students, to facilitate discussion about challenges specific to student employees and to seek innovative solutions where possible.
+Comprised of student employees, hiring officials, and other advocates from across the Unified DOI Regions, the network acts as a liaison between hiring officials, human resources, and students, to facilitate discussion about challenges specific to student employees and to seek innovative solutions where possible.
 They work to make the NPS a healthier and more fulfilling place for students to find their careers.

 Sample vacancy announcement, series 1811, special agent (criminal investigator) with the NPS Investigative Services Branch:

 Note: Past and future vacancy announcements may vary from this sample.